artichoke/intaglio/CONTRIBUTING.md

 ### Rust Crates

-Artichoke depends on several Rust libraries, or crates.
+Intaglio depends on several Rust libraries, or crates.
 Once you have the Rust toolchain installed, you can install the crates specified in [`Cargo.toml`](Cargo.toml) by running: